 Encourage manufacturers to fully disclose the content (including topcoats, stain-repellent treatments, and antimicrobials) and associated health hazards for flooring products through the industry’s collaborative, user-designed open standard, Health Product Declaration (HPD).
 In addition, there may be new, innovative flooring options that are not yet included in our guidance.
 Request HPDs for these products so their content can be assessed and compared to standard materials.
 More background and resources for requesting transparency are available on HomeFree’s Why Transparency Matters page.

 Here is some general guidance to use when choosing flooring materials:

 Linoleum is a very good option for flooring to avoid toxic substances.
 Excluding the topcoat, it’s typically made from bio-based and low hazard ingredients - see the Read More section above for more information on topcoats.

 Be aware that some linoleum flooring has optional layers for acoustic insulation or floating floor installation which can add additional hazards.
 Floating floors do, however, avoid the use of a potentially hazardous adhesive, so they are still a preferred flooring option.
-See the Flooring Installation Hazard Spectrum for more information.
+See the Flooring Installation Product Guidance for more information.

 Pre-finished solid wood floors are a very good flooring option.
 Made from a single piece of wood, and purchased with a stain and topcoat already applied, this type of flooring is preferred over site-finished products because the chemically intensive finishing processes takes place in a more controlled environment.